-A variety of risks associated with operating our business internationally could materially adversely affect our business.
+A variety of risks associated with operating our business internationally, including through collaboration partners, could materially adversely affect our business.

-We plan to seek regulatory approval of our product candidates outside of the United States and, accordingly, we expect that we, and any potential collaborators in those jurisdictions, will be subject to additional risks related to operating in foreign countries, including:
+We plan to seek regulatory approval of our product candidates outside of the United States, and submitted a MAA for omburtamab to EMA in April 2021 for the treatment of pediatric patients with CNS/leptomeningeal metastasis from neuroblastoma.
+We also have existing commercialization collaborations in certain territories outside the United States such as with SciClone, Takeda Israel, Swixx Biopharma AG and Adium.
+Accordingly, we and our existing and potential collaborators in jurisdictions outside the US, are subject to additional risks related to operating in foreign countries, including:

-- differing regulatory requirements in foreign countries; - unexpected changes in tariffs, trade barriers, price and exchange controls, and other regulatory requirements; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration, and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - difficulties staffing and managing foreign operations; - workforce uncertainty in countries where labor unrest is more common than in the United States; - potential liability under the Foreign Corrupt Practices Act of 1977, or FCPA, Office of Foreign Assets Control, or OFAC, Anti-Money Laundering Program as required by the Bank Secrecy Act and its implementing regulations, or comparable foreign laws; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - business interruptions resulting from geo-political actions, including war and terrorism.
+- differing regulatory requirements in foreign countries; - unexpected changes in tariffs, trade barriers, price and exchange controls, and other regulatory requirements; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration, and labor laws for employees living or traveling abroad; - foreign taxes, including local transfer pricing regulations and withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - difficulties staffing and managing foreign operations; - workforce uncertainty in countries where labor unrest is more common than in the United States; - potential liability under the FCPA, or OFAC, Anti-Money Laundering Program as required by the Bank Secrecy Act and its implementing regulations, or comparable foreign laws;

+- challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - business interruptions resulting from geo-political actions, including war and terrorism.

-These and other risks associated with our planned international operations may materially adversely affect our ability to attain or maintain profitable operations.
+These and other risks associated with our current and planned international operations may materially adversely affect our ability to attain or maintain profitable operations.